Skip to main content.

 Course Requirements

-The requirements and recommendations for vocal majors (half these requirements are to be completed by time of Moderation):
+The requirements and recommendations for vocal majors (half these requirements are to be completed by the time of Moderation):

 • Individual coaching with Erika Switzer or David Sytkowski (sophomores with intent to moderate: second semester only, 30 minutes/week; juniors: 45 minutes/week; seniors: 60 minutes/week)